automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Compsognathus.md

 # Compsognathus
-## Description: This dinosaur was the size of a chicken, but much meaner.
+## This dinosaur was the size of a chicken, but much meaner.